matt-harvey/tabulo/README.md

 [![Build Status][BS img]][Build Status]
 [![Code Climate][CC img]][Code Climate]

-Tabulo is an ASCII terminal table generator for Ruby.
+Tabulo is an ASCII table generator for Ruby.

-It offers a DRY, "column-centric" interface, and is designed so that even large, unwieldly data sets can be tabulated readably with a minimum of fuss.
+It offers a DRY, "column-centric" interface, and is designed to make it very easy it produce highly readable tables, even from large and unwieldy data sets and streams.

 ## Overview